meir-gazit/Python_CRUD/README.md

 9. go to the URL from your web browser or postman or any other app that can communicate with this simple sample and call its endpoints

-Hope it Will help someone.
+Hope it will help someone.

 Enjoy.